 Understanding Real Estate Contract For Sale

-“A real estate contract is a contract between parties for the purchase and sale, exchange, or other conveyance of real estate”.
-They are typically bilateral contracts (i. e., agreed to by two parties) and should also be in writing to be enforceable.
+“A real estate contract of sale is a contract between parties for the purchase and sale, exchange, or other conveyance of real estate”.
+They are typically bilateral contracts (i.e., agreed to by two parties) and should also be in writing to be enforceable.
 The basic building block of a contract is that there is mutual agreement.

 Built on common law contract principles that are standard in most states.
 The contract is normally drafted as an offer.
 The offer is signed by the buyer (the offeror).
 The contract is not binding until the seller accepts the offer, resulting in a meeting of the minds called mutual assent.